shawnduong/switchlib/README.md

+# Notice

+Unfortunately, my focus at work has been directed elsewhere.
+I no longer have the time nor the resources to work on this project.
+This is an abandoned project, and this repository has been archived.

 # switchlib

 Python library for interacting with Cisco and Brocade network switches\*.
 Written and documented for the average network engineer.